-- With prior approval from the USOC, you may coordinate with a local community-based organization that is conducting an Olympic Day event (such as a 5k walk/run), host your own Olympic Day 5k walk/run, or conduct your own unique Olympic Day activities.
+- You may coordinate with a local community-based organization that is conducting an Olympic Day event (such as a 5k walk/run), host your own Olympic Day 5k walk/run, or conduct your own unique Olympic Day activities.

-- Should your proposed plans include physical activities, the USOC will contact you to further discuss the proposed plans.
+- Should your proposed plans include physical activities; the USOC will contact you to further discuss the proposed plans if there are questions.
 Please note that you may not publicly promote your proposed Olympic Day plans until the USOC has approved those plans.
+The USOC will contact you within 2 weeks of registration if there are questions regarding your event.
 Upon that approval, we will send you a mailing with USOC-created collateral you may use for Olympic Day.

 - You will be responsible for arranging for media coverage of your Olympic Day event.

 - Please note that the IOC and the USOC may obtain one or more sponsor(s) for Olympic Day.
 While some Olympic Day materials provided by the USOC may bear such sponsors’ trademarks and logos, you may not contact any of such sponsors to underwrite or support your program/activity.
 Instead, the USOC will inform the Olympic Day sponsors as to the cities participating in Olympic Day, and will direct sponsors to those cities’ promotions in which the sponsor expresses interest.

 - You may not sell sponsorships or other affiliations to Olympic Day, or otherwise create any commercial affiliation between Olympic Day and any third party.